 Booking and info on: firstname.lastname@example.org

-"Great feedback from the students, thank you!! " - MC R, Kaplan International, London, UK
+"Great feedback from the participants, thank you!! " - MC R, KAPLAN International, London, UK

 "maLika has a gentle strength which empowers you in such a way that you feel challenged and supported at the same time" - David S., London, UK

 "Introducing my new office!
-Thank you maLika, the advice and support you gave me have been essential" Alex P., Program Manager, London, UK
+Thank you maLika, the advice and support you gave me have been essential" Alex P., London, UK